noahkaminer/patchright/README.md

 ## Bugs
 #### Even though we have spent a lot of time to make Patchright as stable as possible, bugs may still occur.
 If you encounter any bugs, please report them in the [Issues](https://github.com/Kaliiiiiiiiii-Vinyzu/patchright/issues).

 > [!WARNING]
-> Currently, Patchright may experience some unintended behavior when evaluating JavaScript in the browser.
-> This will be fixed when the Option to choose Execution Context (Main/Isolated) is implemented.
-> See the [TODO](#todo) for more information.

-> [!WARNING]
 > Patchright passes most, but not all the Playwright tests.
 Some bugs are considered impossible to solve, some are just not relevant.
 See the list of bugs and their explanation [here](https://github.com/Kaliiiiiiiiii-Vinyzu/patchright/issues/30).